inBeat/inbeat-website/content/top-influencers/instagram/makeup/united-states/las-vegas/_index.md

 ---
-title: Top 10 Makeup Instagram Influencers In Las Vegas In 2023
+title: Top 10 Makeup Instagram Influencers In Las Vegas In 2024
 description: >-
-  Find top makeup Instagram influencers in Las Vegas in 2023.
-Most popular hashtags: #lasvegas #makeup #lashes #makeuplooks.
+  Find top makeup Instagram influencers in Las Vegas in 2024.
+Most popular hashtags: #makeup #makeupartist #lasvegas #lasvegasmakeupartist.
 platform: Instagram
-hits: 172
+hits: 209
-text_top: Analyze the most popular Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform holds 172 Instagram influencers like this in Las Vegas, United States for you to pitch.
+text_bottom: Our platform aggregates 209 Instagram influencers like this in Las Vegas, United States for you to pitch.
 profiles:
   - username: "film_krue"
     fullname: >-